Search: 1263 results

 Jesus used this figure of speech with them, but they did not understand what He was talking about.

-Then Jesus again crossed the Jordan to the place where John used to baptize at first, and stayed there some time, during which many people came to see him.
+He again crossed the Jordan at the place where John at first used to baptize, and there He stayed.

 Now some of those who used to come up to worship at the Festival were Greeks.